FindMySchool LogoFindMySchool

 A final point that helps families visualise the setting without romanticising it, the school’s origin as a local secondary modern dates to the early post-war education reforms, opening in 1952.
 That matters because it signals a long-standing role as a community secondary rather than a new free school built around a specialist admissions model.

-The EBacc average point score is 4.13 versus an England average of 4.08, a modest positive indicator for the core academic suite where the comparison is like-for-like.
-The percentage of students achieving grades 5 or above across the EBacc measure shown here is 11.3, which signals that, for many families, the question will be how well the curriculum and teaching support a broad spread of attainment rather than only the highest attainers.
+The EBacc average point score is 3.6.
+The percentage of students achieving grades 5 or above across the EBacc measure shown here is 2%, which signals that, for many families, the question will be how well the curriculum and teaching support a broad spread of attainment rather than only the highest attainers.

 A careful interpretation matters.
-The overall profile reads as steady rather than extreme, with a progress score near zero and an England-typical ranking.
+The overall profile reads as steady rather than extreme, with a progress score near zero and a more modest national GCSE ranking.
 For families, the practical implication is that outcomes are likely to be driven by day-to-day teaching quality, consistency, and pastoral support, rather than a headline exam “culture” that suits only one kind of learner.

 England ranks and key metrics (where available)